OpenNebula/docs/source/integration/infrastructure_integration/devel-cloudbursting.rst

 These probes must return:

--  :ref:`Information of the host capacity <devel-im_basic_monitoring_scripts>`, to limit the number of VMs that can be deployed in this hosts.
+-  :ref:`Information of the host capacity <devel-im_basic_monitoring_scripts>`, to limit the number of VMs that can be deployed in this host.
--  :ref:`Information of the VMs <devel-im_vm_information>` running in this host-
+-  :ref:`Information of the VMs <devel-im_vm_information>` running in this host.

 You can see an example of these probes in the `ec2 driver <https://github.com/OpenNebula/one/tree/master/src/im_mad/remotes/ec2.d>`__ (`code <https://github.com/OpenNebula/one/blob/master/src/vmm_mad/remotes/ec2/ec2_driver.rb#L300>`__) included in OpenNebula